Son of Florida woman who disappeared in 1993 testifies in father's murder trial

 Breaking News Emails

-The trial for a Florida man accused of murdering his wife nearly three decades ago began this week with the man's now-adult son describing how he found his mother's bones buried in the backyard of their family home.
+The trial of a Florida man accused of killing his wife almost three decades ago began this week with the man's now-adult son describing how he found his mother's bones buried in the backyard of their family home.

-"I picked up the coconut object and it ended up being the top part of her skull…we looked back in the hole and saw teeth," Aaron Fraser told the court Tuesday during opening statements, according to First Coast News.
+"I picked up the coconut object and it ended up being the top part of her skull … we looked back in the hole and saw teeth," Aaron Fraser told the court during opening statements Tuesday, according to First Coast News.

-Fraser's mother, Bonnie Haim, disappeared from their Jacksonville, Florida, home in January 1993.
+Fraser's mother, Bonnie Haim, disappeared from their Jacksonville home in January 1993.
 Her remains weren't discovered until 2014 when Fraser was doing renovations on his childhood house.

 "Aaron also stated that 'Daddy shot Mommy,' 'Daddy placed Mommy in timeout,' and 'My daddy could not wake her up,'" a 2015 arrest affidavit said.

-Brenda Medders was the child welfare worker who spoke to Fraser at the time of the disappearance.
+Brenda Medders was the child welfare worker who spoke to Fraser at the time of his mother's disappearance.
 She testified Tuesday during a cross-examination that she did not ask the child if he had been coached or knew right from wrong because of his young age, News 4 Jax reports.

 "What I was trying to do is gather as many facts as I could, which he gave me many," she said.

-While Haim remained a suspect, detectives had trouble building a case without a body.
+While Michael Haim remained a suspect, detectives had trouble building a case without a body.

-A water leak required Fraser to remove a concrete slab underneath which he found the badly composed remains.
-DNA tests confirmed the remains were those of Bonnie and a medical examiner concluded she died from a homicide "by unspecified means," according to the affidavit.
+A water leak required Fraser to remove a concrete slab underneath which he found the remains.
+DNA tests confirmed the remains were those of Bonnie Haim and a medical examiner concluded she died from a homicide "by unspecified means," according to the affidavit.

-A spent shell casing found where Bonnie was buried was the same type of caliber as a rifle that Haim owned, the affidavit said.
+A spent shell casing found where she was buried was the same type of caliber as a rifle that Michael Haim owned, the affidavit said.

-According to the affidavit, Haim was abusive to his wife and she had made plans to move into an apartment with their son while he was away on a trip.
-She had secretly opened a bank account and when Haim found out about it and made her close it, she started giving money to a trusted friend to hold for her.
+According to the affidavit, Michael Haim was abusive to his wife and she had made plans to move into an apartment with their son while he was away on a trip.
+She had secretly opened a bank account and when her husband found out about it and made her close it, she started giving money to a trusted friend to hold for her.

 "Michael Haim was the last known individual to have contact with victim," the arrest affidavit said.
 "The suspect admits that he and the victim were fighting over marital issues and that she was planning to leave and take their child."